scopatz/hdf5-is-for-lovers/hdf5/scopatz_scipy2012_hdf5.rst

 Compression
 ===============================
-Compresssion is a guarenteed feature of HDF5 itself.
+Compression is a guaranteed feature of HDF5 itself.

 .. break